 Value added tax liability

-If a foreign person dealing with business, who has no permanent place of business in Estonia, creates taxable supply in Estonia and such taxable supply is not taxed upon the acquisition of goods or receipt of service by an Estonian taxpayer, the registration obligation will arise for the foreign person as of the date of generation of taxable supply.
+If a foreign person dealing with business, who has no permanent place of business in Estonia, creates taxable supply in Estonia and such taxable supply is not taxed upon the acquisition of goods or receipt of service by an Estonian taxpayer, the registration obligation will arise as of the date of generation of taxable supply.

 Foreign persons dealing with business who have no permanent place of business in Estonia are not obliged to register as taxpayers in case of the application of reverse charge.
 Reverse charge is applied if taxpayers or limited taxpayers registered in Estonia are sold goods or rendered services for which value added tax is payable in Estonia.

 If an employee works on the territory of two or more Member States and lives in a country other than Estonia, he/she is socially insured in his/her country of residence and he/she is not entitled to Estonian health insurance.
 The location of the employer is irrelevant.
-A given person must have the required E101 certificate issued by the country of residence.
-The E 101 certificate certifies that during work in Estonia the social security legal acts of the country of residence are applicable to the employee.
+Issued by the country of residence, a given person must have the required E101 certificate.
+The E101 certificate certifies that during work in Estonia, the social security legal acts of the country of residence are applicable to the employee.

-If an employee works on the territory of two or more Member States and lives in Estonia, he/she is socially insured, including health insured in his/her country of residence, i.e. in Estonia and in such case his/her employer must apply for the required E 101 certificate for him/her from the Social Insurance Board, which certifies that during work in another Member State the social security legal acts of Estonia are applicable to the employee.
+If an employee works on the territory of two or more Member States and lives in Estonia, he/she is socially insured also in his/her country of residence, i.e., in Estonia and in this case his/her employer has to claim for him/her the required E101 certificate from the Social Insurance Board, which certifies that during work in another Member State the social security legal acts of Estonia are applicable to the employee.

 Recognition of professional qualifications

 Anyone coming to Estonia to work in a regulated vocational field must turn to the competent authority recognising the vocational activity of that field.
-The task of the competent authority is to compare the professional qualification of the applicant with the professional qualification required for working on the regulated position in Estonia and to decide whether the applicant is entitled to work in this position in Estonia.
+The task of the competent authority is to compare the applicant’s professional qualification with the professional qualification required for working in the regulated position in Estonia and to decide whether the applicant is entitled to work in this position in Estonia.

 Application for rights of residence

-A citizen of the European Union can register a permanent right of residence, when he/she has lived in Estonia on the basis of the temporary right of residence permanently for 5 consequent years.
-Staying in Estonia for at least 183 days a year is considered permanently residing in Estonia.
+A citizen of the European Union can register the permanent right of residence, when he/she has lived in Estonia on the basis of the temporary right of residence permanently for 5 consecutive years.
+Permanent residence in Estonia is considered to be at least 183 days per year.